 The original Tamiya Extra Thin is a fifty-fifty mixture of butyl acetate and acetone.

 The newer Tamiya Extra Thin Quick Setting is a mixture of ethyl acetate, butanone, and acetone.
-Ethyl acetate is hotter than butyl acetate when it comes to melting plastic and also evaporates much quicker.
+Ethyl acetate is hotter than butyl acetate when it comes to melting plastic and also evaporates much more quickly.

 How Long Does Tamiya Extra Thin Cement Take to Dry?